Natarajan-Gothandaraman/Portfolio/README.md

   * Test case for checking the addition of items to the cart (in English).
 Check [the Google Sheets document here](https://docs.google.com/spreadsheets/d/1PTc-aPCKWBm4B3aaTPsvJ5wgW0P-KkpvaclZAbQzTZY/edit#gid=0)

 - [The training webpage Enotes](https://enotes.pointschool.ruin) was used for working with TestRail.
-  * Test case (in Russian) for authorisation.
+  * Test case  for authorisation.
 Check [the screenshot from TestRail here](https://drive.google.com/file/d/1X9q5h3NKLI7NZpoU-gaHwSrYq_KQtDsl/view?usp=sharing).
-  * Test case (in Russian) for adding an item to the cart.
+  * Test case  for adding an item to the cart.
 See [the screenshot from TestRail here](https://drive.google.com/file/d/1L74DBG62BRnl45WuVYsuR3RoYU4KZHrI/view?usp=sharing).
   * Test suits and a test run for the cart.
 See [the screenshots from TestRail here](https://drive.google.com/file/d/1imQyEHdDE9FCWtnnPZurh0J9QMTWrS3l/view?usp=sharing).